-The extra time will help you differentiate ideas with real potential from ideas that are actually unsuitable, and react accordingly.
+The extra time will help you different ideas with real potential from ideas that are actually unsuitable and react accordingly.
 Be upfront with your concerns, and allow your team to step up and change your mind.

 Harvard Business Review describes psychological safety as the belief that you won’t be punished when you make a mistake.
 In workplace discussions, this relates directly to the belief that you may be punished if you say something wrong.

 While it is important to draw lines on inappropriate and offensive language, employees should not feel any fear of losing their jobs if they raise suggestions or opinions.

 Make it an HR priority to ensure all employees feel secure enough in their roles to speak their minds.
 When your employees feel safe in their roles, they will be more comfortable disagreeing with even the loudest person in the room.